igemsoftware2020/Team_UESTC_Software/Nginx/README.md

 In order to share our project widely, we decided to use Nginx.
 If you only want to try CPD3DS, just click [here](http://104.168.165.152/).

 If you want to run our project on your localhost to be deepen.
-Please make sure you have already reached those requirements
+Please make sure you have already reached those requirements.

 - Windows